vvscode/docs/docs/verification/verification-for-android/the-verification-process.md

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "The content language specified can be overridden by carrier provider specific templates, due to compliance and legal requirements, such as [US shortcode requirements (pdf)](https://www.usshortcodes.com/info/static/docs/CTIA%20Short%20Code%20Monitoring%20Handbook%20v1.5.2.pdf)."
+> The content language specified can be overridden by carrier provider specific templates, due to compliance and legal requirements, such as [US shortcode requirements (pdf)](https://www.usshortcodes.com/info/static/docs/CTIA%20Short%20Code%20Monitoring%20Handbook%20v1.5.2.pdf).
-}
-[/block]

 ## Verification listener

 The `VerificationListener` provides callbacks during the verification process.
 If initiation is successful, the `onInitiated()` callback runs and the verification code interceptor is started automatically.
 If initiation fails, the `onInitiationError()` callback runs and the exception describing the error is passed.
 If code verification is successful, the `onVerified()` callback is called.
 If verification fails, `onVerificationError()` callback runs and the exception describing the error is passed.